-(b) For a student evaluated using a response to intervention model, in relation to one or more of the areas in subsection (3)(a), the student does not make sufficient progress to meet age or Oregon grade-level standards based on the student's response to scientific, research-based intervention.
+(b) For a student evaluated using a response to intervention model, in relation to one or more of the areas in subsection (4)(a), the student does not make sufficient progress to meet age or grade-level standards based on the student's response to scientific, research-based intervention.

-(c) For a student evaluated using a model that is based on the student's strengths and weaknesses, in relation to one or more of the areas in subsection (3)(a), the student exhibits a pattern of strengths and weaknesses in classroom performance, academic achievement, or both, relative to age, Oregon grade-level standards, or intellectual development, that is determined by the group to be relevant to the identification of a specific learning disability.
+(c) For a student evaluated using a model that is based on the student's strengths and weaknesses, in relation to one or more of the areas in subsection (4)(a), the student exhibits a pattern of strengths and weaknesses in classroom performance, academic achievement, or both, relative to age, grade-level standards, or intellectual development, that is determined by the group to be relevant to the identification of a specific learning disability.

-(d) The child's rate of progress in subsection (3)(b) or pattern of strengths and weaknesses in subsection (3)(c) is not primarily the result of:
+(d) The child's rate of progress in subsection (4)(b) or pattern of strengths and weaknesses in subsection (4)(c) is not primarily the result of: